 Here’s Why You Avoid Leaving Your Thermostat on Hold

-Energy-Efficient Thermostat Settings While at Work
+Ideal Thermostat Settings While at Work

 You can adjust the temperature even when you're just going to work.
-Because you’re not home for around 8 hours or so, it doesn’t seem sensible to keep an empty home heated or cooled as if you were there.
-As a general rule, it’s suggested to adjust the thermostat by 5 degrees or so.
-That means that if you prefer a comfortable 72 degrees, try adjusting it to 76-77 while you’re at work.
+Considering you’re out of the house for 8 hours or more, it doesn’t help your monthly energy bill to keep an empty home at the same temperature you’d usually have.
+Generally, it’s encouraged to raise the thermostat by 5 degrees or so.
+That means that if you prefer a comfortable 72 degrees, try raising it to 76-77 while you’re out.

-An ideal strategy to regulate your home’s HVAC system while out of the house is by investing in a smart thermostat.
-This innovative type of programmable thermostat employs intelligent software to understand your typical comfort habits.
-It applies these preferences and makes automatic changes to the schedule for higher energy efficiency.
-And with Wi-Fi compatibility, you can remotely adjust your HVAC system from a smartphone or tablet.
+One of the best ways to optimize your home’s HVAC system while away is with a smart thermostat.
+This innovative type of programmable thermostat employs intelligent software to understand your preferred comfort habits.
+It learns these preferences and makes automatic corrections to the schedule for maximum energy efficiency.
+And with Wi-Fi integration, you can remotely adjust your HVAC system with a smart device like a phone or tablet.